Introduction: Painting and Decorating

 Use a large brush or a towel to brush off the paper dust when you are done.

-The homemade clay is harder and more fibrous than the store-bought clay, so it doesn't sand very well.
+The homemade clay is harder and more fibrous than the store-bought clay, so it doesn't sand as well.
 If you are using this clay and having a hard time sanding, try using a sandable smoothing compound first then sanding over it.

 Smoothing compounds like gesso and Flexbond are helpful to create a smooth finish on paper mache strips or clay before you paint.
 Flexbond is a lot like wood glue, but creates a smoother finish and can be wet-sanded after it is dry if you want an even smoother finish.
 Gesso sands evan more easily, so it is the best choice of smoothing compound if you are working over a base that can't be sanded and want to create a really smooth finish.